 Many events take place during the Festival.
 The festival is one of the largest festivals in the state of Indiana, both in attendance and in exhibitors.
 The annual Queen Pageant sponsored by Keihin North America, Inc. is held prior to the Festival.

 The Riley Festival follows years of tradition by celebrating the birthday of the “Hoosier Poet” James Whitcomb Riley.
 It is a showcase for a wide variety of talent that runs continuously Thursday through Sunday in downtown Greenfield, IN.

-Bring the whole family and enjoy one of the largest craft festivals in the state of Indiana, with designated areas for food, commercial and flea market booths, plus Fine Arts, Home Arts & Quilt Show, Photography, Poster, and Decorated Pumpkin shows.
+Bring the whole family and enjoy one of the largest craft festivals in the state of Indiana, with designated areas for food, commercial and flea market booths, plus Fine Arts, Home Arts & Quilt Show, Photography, and Decorated Pumpkin shows.

 Be sure to check out our complete Schedule of Events before you come.
 Several events take place during the festival and new ones are added each year.
 Shuttle buses run from the Hancock County 4-H Fairgrounds to the east entrance of the Festival you can ride for a donation of 50 cents.